irtf-chair/code-of-coduct/draft-perkins-irtf-code-of-conduct.md

 # Introduction

-The Internet Research Task Force (IRTF) promotes research of importance to the evolution and deployment of the Internet protocols, applications, architecture and technology, and to understanding the implications of that development.
+The Internet Research Task Force (IRTF) promotes research of importance to the evolution and deployment of the Internet protocols, applications, architecture and technology, and to understanding the development of the Internet in all its diversity and for all its users, considering both technical, economic, and societal challenges of such development.
 The IRTF focuses on longer term research issues related to the Internet while a parallel organisation, the Internet Engineering Task Force (IETF), considers the shorter term issues of engineering and standards development.

 Research is most effective when done in an open and inclusive forum that encourages diversity of ideas and diversity of participation.
 The IRTF,